muzammiltariq/Algorithms-Design-and-Analysis-Project/README.md

 The attached report describes the research and analsyis of the project.

-The Demo of the project: https://youtu.be/AbxpSLvAqEo
+The demo of the project: https://youtu.be/AbxpSLvAqEo